pashov/audits/solo/RollingDutchAuction-security-review.md

 return y - (y * x) / b_18;
 ```

 Here, when you calculate `x` you divide by `t_r` even though later you multiply `x` by `y`.
-To minimize loss of precision you should always do multiplications before divisions, since solidity just rounds down when there is a remainder in the division operation.
+To minimize loss of precision you should always do multiplications before divisions, since Solidity just rounds down when there is a remainder in the division operation.

 ## Recommendations